-The hyswitch command manually switches control of a userApplication resource from one system node to another in the RMS configuration.
-The resource being switched must be of type userApplication.
-The system node must be of type SysNode.
-If no SysNode is specified, the application is switched to the local node.
+The hvswitch command manually switches control of a userApplication or a gResource between SysNodes in the RMS configuration.
+When a type of the resource to be switched is userApplication, if no SysNode is specified, the application is switched to the highest priority node.
 The -f option is a forced-switch option.

 Use the 'hvswitch -f' operation carefully.
-A forced application switch overrides all safety checks and could therefore result in data corruption or other inconsistencies.
+A forced switch of an application or a resource overrides all safety checks and could therefore result in data corruption or other inconsistencies.

-Therefore, RMS may kill the node on which RMS is not running before starting the application to reduce the risk of data corruption when the Forced switch request of an application is issued.
+Therefore, RMS may kill the node on which RMS is not running before starting the application to reduce the risk of data corruption when the Forced switch request of an application or a resource is issued.